ARtoriouSs/autoalias/README.md

 ### Conflicts

 If we have several modules with the same ending and alias all of them, only last one will be accepted.
 For this lib it will be the longest accessible module with particular ending, all others will be aliased by their parents.
+Conflicts solving performs recursively till there will be no conflict at all.

 For example if there is modules like `Foo.Bar.Module` and `Baz.Qux.Corge.Module` it will alias the longest module, and closest parent for all conflicted modules.
 In this case it will be: